USD 30M Loan Syndication to Benefit 15,000 Rural Entrepreneurs

 15,000 micro entrepreneurs in rural areas to benefit from funding.

 26 November, 2014, Baku – Today FINCA Azerbaijan announced that it has reached agreement on a USD 30 million multi-currency syndicated loan facility arranged by the Netherlands Development Finance Company (FMO) with participation of the Oesterreichische Entwicklungsbank AG (OeEB, the Development Bank of Austria), with each institution contributing USD 15 million.
 An additional USD 10 million commitment from international commercial investors/asset managers is also expected.
+This loan will benefit 15,000 rural entrepreneurs throughout Azerbaijan.

-This five-year loan facility will support FINCA Azerbaijan in providing its clients with sustainable financing, and thanks to its extensive branch network, the facility will particularly benefit micro entrepreneurs in rural and remote areas, where the supply of banking services is still limited.
+This five-year loan facility will support FINCA Azerbaijan in providing its clients with sustainable financing, and thanks to its extensive branch network, the facility will particularly benefit small, rural entrepreneurs in remote areas, where the supply of banking services is still limited.
 The loan will allow FINCA Azerbaijan to finance over 15,000 additional agricultural and rural customers.
 The multi-currency facility is partly in Azeri Manat (USD 15m equivalent), helping FINCA Azerbaijan to sustain its local-currency loan portfolio, reducing currency risk for its clients.

 FMO’s Chief Investment Officer, Linda Broekhuizen, said: “By supporting the non-oil related businesses in Azerbaijan the economy will grow, bringing wealth to a larger part of the population.
 We are therefore very pleased to finance FINCA Azerbaijan, an institution reaching out to remote areas and serving more than 150,000 micro-clients.”